gilles-danjou/pinf/docs/DirectoryStructure.md

   * `~/pinf/data/` - Any and all kinds of data for toolchain packages.
   * `~/pinf/downloads/` - Cached files downloaded from the internet.
   * `~/pinf/packages/` - Cached packages organized for easy referencing.
-  * `~/pinf/platforms/` - Platform packages used in workspace workflows.
+  * `~/pinf/platforms/` - Platform packages used in workspace workflows and package building.
   * `~/pinf/programs/` - Built program packages callable from the outside.